Create and manage custom creatives

 Fields or settings created by and for your Ad Manager network.
 These fields prompt users to enter or indicate information that isn't available in Ad Manager by default.
 They don't affect ad serving or delivery but can be used in reporting later.
 Learn more

 Depending on what you selected as your code type ("Standard", "AMP", or "Standard and AMP"), you'll either see one code input field or two.
+These fields are where you'll input and store code.
+They are also where you'll reference macros or file macros.

 The AMP is an open-source effort that aims to make creation of websites and ads that are consistently fast and high-performing across devices and distribution patterns.
 Learn more

-AMPHTML code inout field includes boilerplate AMPHTML code.
+AMPHTML code input field includes boilerplate AMPHTML code.
 This boilerplate code can be a starting point for developing your AMPHTML ad experience.
 Ensure that you're writing well-formed AMPHTML that meets your ad serving objective.
 Learn more at the AMP Open Source Project website.

 When working with AMP HTML, you can click Validate at any time to check your code.